Communication

 This course provides an overview of the current social media landscape, and explores theories, research, business models and strategies of social media marketing and communication.
 (Formerly 7600:540)

-This course provides an overview of how business is conducted in media industries and helps students identify business and entrepreneurship opportunities in a convergent environment.
+Prerequisite: Admission to the Graduate School.
+This course provides an overview of how business is conducted in social media industries and helps students identify business and entrepreneurship opportunities in a convergent environment.
 (Formerly 7600:541)

-COMM:542 Social Media Metrics and Analytics (3 Credits)
+COMM 542 Social Media Metrics and Analytics (3 Units)

 Prerequisite: COMM 540.
 This course gives students the knowledge and tools to measure social media effectively.
 Students will learn how to measure, monitor, and evaluate social media communication.
 (Formerly 7600:542)